MonsterReaper/MonsterReaper/README.md

-- 👋 Hi, I’m @MonsterReaper
+- 👋 Hi, I’m MonsterReaper
-- 👀 I’m interested in Python and game development
+- 👀 I’m interested in game development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working on my game project and concentrating on my academics
-- 📫 How to reach me- currently nothing
+- 📫 How to reach me- Discord: MonsterReaper#2874

-I am just a teen student programmer learning python(currently) and is working on a game project
+Hello,  and is working on a game.
+I know python, html and gdscript currently.
+I want to learn java and C#